XDragoon: Original Animations

-Be initiated before the webcomic author planned to make the series as an animation.
+Originally, the webcomic author planned to make the series as an animation.
 Its first episode was completed in 2008 with as voice actors Igor Lott (voice actor of Madara in Naruto Shippuden) and Tânia Gaidarji (voice actress of Bulma in Dragon Ball Z).
-But the author decided to cancel the animation project to focus on the webcomics to develop faster the series.
+But the author decided to cancel the animation project to focus on the webcomics to release the series faster.
 In 2010 celebrating two years of release was made a new animation.
 Animadness sung by the band aiming a prototype opening of a cartoon series.
 Both animations became available in the YouTube.

 XDragoon: Fire King

-It's the second animated project of XDragoon announced in November 14, just 2 days after the end of webcomics.
-It consists in a webseries of the special arc, Fire King that was originally published on Neo Tokyo Magazine by Editora Escala in Brazil.
+It is the second animated project of XDragoon announced in November 14, just 2 days after the end of webcomics.
+It consists of a webseries of the special arc, Fire King that was originally published on Neo Tokyo Magazine by Editora Escala in Brazil.
 The series is still in production in a slow rhythm because of other Felipe's works as the Fred Guará webcomics and the work on Turma da Mônica Jovem and Chico Bento Moço, since 2017.

-The animation have 2 episodes released at the moment om YouTube, the estimative is to have around 10 episodes.
+The animation have 2 episodes released at the moment on YouTube, the estimative is to have around 10 episodes.
 Each episode is planned to have around 3 to 5 minutes, variating from episode to episode.
 The cast of animation features the voices of: